We’re sorry to hear you’re unhappy. We take all complaints seriously and aim to resolve them quickly, fairly, and transparently.

 You’ll receive an acknowledgment email confirming we’ve received your complaint and if we need more information, we’ll contact you during this time.

-We aim to resolve your complaint within 10 working days.
+We aim to provide a proposed resolution within 10 working days.
 All concerns and any agreed resolutions will be recorded on your account.

-While we aim to resolve all complaints quickly, more complex cases may require the full 10 working days to complete a thorough investigation but we'll keep you updated during this time.
+While we aim to resolve all complaints quickly, more complex cases may require the 8 weeks to complete a thorough investigation but we'll keep you updated during this time.

 Step 3 – After Our Response